Dhrishita/MediaPipe-Controlled-Home-Automation/README.md

 ## Hardware Setup

 1. Connect the camera module to the Raspberry Pi.
-2. Connect the LED indicator to the GPIO pins on the Raspberry Pi.
+2. Connect the Relay Input to the GPIO pins on the Raspberry Pi.

     ```bash
     sudo apt-get update